Tim Scott: Elections

-Scott ran in a February 1995 special election for the Charleston County Council at-large seat vacated by Keith Summey, who resigned after he was elected mayor of North Charleston.
+Scott ran in a February 1995 special election for the Charleston County Council at-large seat vacated by Keith Summey, who had resigned upon being elected mayor of North Charleston.
 Scott won the seat as a Republican, receiving nearly 80% of the vote in the white-majority district.
 He became the first black Republican elected to any office in South Carolina since the late 19th century.

-In 1996, Scott challenged Democratic State Senator Robert Ford in South Carolina's 42nd Senate district, but lost 65%–35%.
+In 1996, Scott challenged Democratic State Senator Robert Ford in South Carolina's 42nd Senate district but lost 65–35%.

-Scott was reelected to the County Council in 2000, again winning in white-majority districts.
+Scott was reelected to the Charleston County Council in 2000.
 In 2004, he was reelected again with 61% of the vote, defeating Democrat Elliot Summey (son of Mayor Keith Summey).